schematype/schematype/ReadMe.md

 # Add to your Bash or Zsh startup file:
 source /path/to/schematype/.rc

 # Or add to your Fish startup file:
 source /path/to/schematype/.rc.fish

+# For other POSIX shells:
+SCHEMATYPE=/path/to/schematype
+export SCHEMATYPE
+source /path/to/schematype/.rc

 # Test out the `stp` command:
 stp --help